Fresno Art Galleries, Museums, Supplies & More

 If you want to add a new piece to your collection or see how much something you own is worth these art dealers and appraisers can assist:

 A Sense of Place is a fine art gallery in the North Tower District that features works from Central California creators.
-Chappell & McCullar specializes in very quality Georgian antiques, fine art, and 20th and 21st century design.

 Walking Tours

-We don’t know of anything we would deem as a local art walking tour, but if you go to the Mural District to the North of Chukchansi Park you will see lots of cool stuff.
+We don’t know of anything we would deem as a local art walking tour but if you go to the Mural District to the North of Chukchansi Park you will see lots of cool stuff.
 Using our area map at the end to come up with your own unique tour wouldn’t be a bad idea.

 Sculptures & Statues